allardbrand/MxGulp/README.md

-# MxGulp - Gulp for Mendix
+# MxGulp - Automate Mendix styling using Sass & Gulp
 Gulp script to automate styling when using Sass (http://sass-lang.com).
-Compiles the SASS theme into CSS and updates the adjustments in the browser.
+Compiles the SASS theme into CSS and updates the adjustments in the browser using Browsersync (https://www.browsersync.io/).

 ## How to install: